Testing the regularity of a smooth signal: Introduction

 To the best of our knowledge, the classical literature on non-parametric hypothesis testing does not answer this question.
-A majority of papers consider the case of a \textit{singleton, or a parametric (finite dimensional) null hypothesis}, see ~\citep{ingster1987minimax, ingster2002nonparametric,spokoiny1996adaptive,lepski1999minimax,horowitz2001adaptive, pouet2002test,fromont2002}.
+A majority of papers consider the case of a \textit{singleton, or a parametric (finite dimensional) null hypothesis}, see Ingster \cite{ingster1987minimax}, Ingster and Suslina \cite {ingster2002nonparametric}, Spokoiny \cite {spokoiny1996adaptive}, Lepski and Spokoiny \cite {lepski1999minimax}, Horowitz and Spokoiny \cite {horowitz2001adaptive}, Pouet \cite{pouet2002test}, Fromont and Laurent \cite{fromont2002}.
 In this case, the null hypothesis is reducible to a finite union of singletons.
-The papers that do \textit{not} consider the case of a simple null hypothesis, such as~\citep{dumbgen2001multiscale, juditsky2002nonparametric, baraud2005testing}, consider settings where it is provable that the separation rate $\rho_n$ must be of the same order as the estimation rate in the alternative hypothesis ($\rho_n \simeq n^{-t/(2t+1)}$ up to some $\log(n)$ factor).
+The papers that do \textit {not} consider the case of a simple null hypothesis, such as D{\"u}mbgen and Spokoiny \cite{dumbgen2001multiscale}, Juditsky and Nemirovski \cite {juditsky2002nonparametric}, Baraud \textit{et al.} \cite {baraud2005testing}, consider settings where it is provable that the separation rate $\rho _n$ must be of the same order as the estimation rate in the alternative hypothesis ($\rho_n \simeq n^{-t/(2t+1)}$ up to some $\log(n)$ factor).
 In particular the gap between estimation and testing rate from which the problem studied in the present paper arises does not exist, and plug-in tests that are based on the distance between an estimate of the function and the null hypothesis, are optimal in these cases.
-Finally, \cite{blanchard2011testing} consider a general multiple testing problem where they test a continuum of null hypotheses.
-As in~\citep{bull2011adaptive}, their separation rate depends on the complexity of the null hypothesis.
+Blanchard \textit{et al.} \cite{blanchard2011testing} consider a general multiple testing problem where they test a continuum of null hypotheses.
+As in Bull and Nickl \cite{bull2011adaptive}, their separation rate depends on the complexity of the null hypothesis.
+The papers \cite{gine2010confidence} and \cite{nickl2012confidence} consider a composite a non-parametric testing problem, and an approach based on an infimum test.
+For the same reason as in the paper \cite{bull2011adaptive}, the complexity of the null hypothesis affects the separation rates they obtain.
+Finally the papers \cite{belenik2008,DzieCmiel2014} consider directly the problem of smoothness testing (or smoothness estimation for \cite{DzieCmiel2014}).
+However, their perspective is different and the assumptions they make are very restrictive (for instance, piecewise smoothness, see \cite{DzieCmiel2014}).

-In this paper, we demonstrate that the complexity of the null hypothesis does not influence the separation rate at least in the testing problem~\eqref{test}.
+In this paper, we demonstrate that the complexity of the null hypothesis does not influence the separation rate at least in the testing problem \eqref{test}.
 More precisely, we prove that it is possible to build a test that is uniformly consistent with a separation rate

 The test we propose uses the geometric structure of the Sobolev-type balls combined with a simple multiple testing idea, and is straightforward to implement.
 Our proofs rely on the specific structure of this problem, and in general whether or not the complexity of $H_0$ influences the separation rate depends heavily on the problem at hand.